zadamantiy/BordatAlgoSharp/README.md

 # BordatAlgoSharp
-Dirty implementation of the Bordat algorithm without building the lattice (optionally you can enable building graph by uncommenting some section of code) with math output.
+Dirty implementation of the Bordat algorithm without building the lattice (optionally you can enable building graph by uncommenting some sections of code) with math output.